Sepsis and Prevention: Vaccinations

 Live-attenuated vaccines

 More vaccines are made with weakened forms of the microbes.
 Attenuated means weakened.
-The most commonly used live attenuated immunizations include:
+The most commonly used live attenuated vaccines include:

 • MMR (for measles, mumps, and rubella)